AllenYGY/DataBase-Management-System-Project/Project/LogiaclDesign.md

 - $contact$
 - $rating$

-For the relationship part

-We have 9 relationship in our system
+For the relationship part, we have 8 relationship in our system.

 - $pick$  $\ Case IX$
 - $send$  $\ Case IX$